 The TRIDENT HSM system can generate signing and encryption RSA key pairs in a truly revolutionary and distributed manner.
 When configured for the most secure mode, no appliance will ever see a secret key as a whole, as they generate, store and use merely parts of the secret.
 When configured for using the faster (called the trusted dealer) method, one of the appliances generates the secrets, splits them and securely distributes the parts to the other appliances before securely erasing the generated key.

 The signature or decryption functions are executed on all or – if configured that way – on n-out-of-k appliances separately, as the appliances taking part in the process use only the parts of the secrets they store and protect.
-The result of this unique procedure will always be a standard RSA signing or decrypting operation.
+The result of this unique procedure will always be a standard RSA or ECC signing or decrypting operation.

 Due to its distributed architecture, the TRIDENT HSM meets the most demanding availability and load balance requirements.
 If deployed in geographically dispersed datacenters it is as disaster tolerant as any IT service can be.
 If placed close to each other together they achieve the highest speed.
 Regardless of the chosen architecture, the system provides service as one.
 Any of the appliances is capable of communicating with the outside world so extremely high availability and load balance can be achieved.